 Inside SOP welcomes suggestions for new blog posts from faculty, staff, and students.
-If you are interested in authoring a post for the blog, please contact Malissa Carroll, web content specialist for the School of Pharmacy, at (410) 706-4235 or email@example.com with your idea.
-She will work with you to determine if your idea is an appropriate fit for the blog.
+If you are interested in authoring a post for the blog, please contact Andrew Tie, senior web content specialist for the School of Pharmacy, at (410) 706-4235 or email@example.com with your idea.
+He will work with you to determine if your idea is an appropriate fit for the blog.

 Previous blog posts published on Inside SOP have focused on topics such as:

 - Student-led events and community service projects

 - Unique faculty and student experiences, such as advocating for the profession, studying abroad, and one-of-a-kind pharmacy practice rotation experiences.